mk12/luminosity/STYLE.md

 * The user might actually want to click on it for more information (in your judgment), and
 * Only for the first occurrence of each symbol in the comment (don't bother repeating a link)

-This counts for type signatures too: don't repeat a link that can already be easily accessed through the type signature.
+This counts for type signatures too: don't repeat a link that can already be easily accessed through the type signature. *Never* link to the function which is currently being documented.

 When referring to a familiar data type and you are *not* linking it:

-* If it is a common noun, refer to it as such
+* If it is a common noun (e.g. the `Map` type), refer to it as such (e.g. "Construct a map with a single element.")
 * Otherwise, set it in monospaced type and preserve its capitalization

-#### Non-linked

-When referring to a familiar data

-When referring to a familiar data type which is a common noun, and you are not linking it (it is already in the type signature), do **not** capitalize it.

-Refer to familiar data types as common nouns if that is what they are, and they are not being linked.

 Naming
 ------